Image

 Hello everyone!

-I am a third-year Mechanical Engineering student at the University of New Brunswick pursuing a mechatronics option, with strong interests in propulsion systems, launch vehicle design, and autonomous flight technologies.
-My long-term goal is to contribute to Canada’s independent access to space through the development of reliable and reusable launch systems.
+I am a third-year Mechanical Engineering student at the University of New Brunswick, also pursuing a diploma in Technology Management and Entrepreneurship (DTME), with strong interests in propulsion systems, launch vehicle design, and autonomous flight technologies.

 Over the past two years, I have designed and developed multiple propulsion system components, including combustion chambers, injectors, and turbopump elements, as part of an ongoing electric pump-fed liquid rocket engine project.
-In parallel, I founded and currently lead the UNB Rocket Engineering & Propulsion Laboratory (UREPL), where I manage a multidisciplinary team developing a single-stage rocket system and performing structural, mass, and performance simulations.
+In parallel, I founded the UNB Rocket Engineering and Propulsion Laboratory (UREPL) and have led it as Co-President for two years.
+In that time, I secured over $4,000 in external funding and delivered hands-on engineering workshops.

 Rocket Engineering Projects